Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 ![img](assets/delta_date_results.png)

-3. Verify that the order dates for 17 days were loaded into the dw_delta_date table.
-Highlight this query into your worksheet and run it.
+3. To verify that the order dates for 17 day window were loaded into the DW_DELTA_DATE table, highlight this query into your worksheet and run it.
 ``` sql
 select *
 from dev_webinar_common_db.util.dw_delta_date